ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding ESXi servers to vCenter Server single-zone instances
+# Adding ESXi servers to vCenter Server instances
 {: #vc_addingservers}

 You can expand the capacity of your VMware® vCenter Server® instance according to your business needs by adding VMware ESXi™ servers.

-## Before you add ESXi servers to vCenter Server single-zone instances
+## Before you add ESXi servers to vCenter Server instances
 {: #vc_addingservers-prereq}

 * Adding ESXi servers to vCenter Server instances with VMware vSphere® 6.5 is not supported.
 * For the edge services cluster, you cannot add or remove ESXi servers.
 * For existing instances with vSphere 6.7u1, you can add ESXi servers with either vSphere 6.7u1 or vSphere 6.7u3.
 * Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
 Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
-* A vCenter Server instance with NFS storage must have at least two (for NSX-V) or three (for NSX-T™) ESXi servers.
+* A vCenter Server instance with NFS storage must have at least three ESXi servers (for NSX-T™) or two ESXi servers (for NSX-V™).
 Each of the non-default clusters can be expanded to have up to 59 ESXi servers.
-* A vCenter Server instance with vSAN storage must have at least four ESXi servers.
+* A vCenter Server instance with vSAN™ storage must have at least four ESXi servers.
-* If your initial cluster has vSAN® storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
+* If your initial cluster has vSAN storage, adding one or more ESXi servers after deployment can increase the cluster storage capacity.
+* If your initial cluster has vSAN storage, SED SSD disks are no longer available.
+Non-SED SSD disks are ordered.
 * You can add 1 - 20 ESXi servers at a time.
 For more information about the minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](/docs/vmwaresolutions?topic=vmwaresolutions-faq-vmwaresolutions#is-a-two-node-vcenter-server-instance-highly-available)

-## Procedure to add ESXi servers to vCenter Server single-zone instances
+## Procedure to add ESXi servers to vCenter Server instances
 {: #vc_addingservers-procedure}
 {: help}
 {: support}